bvibber/aotjs/readme.md

 * no support for loading new code at runtime
 * no support for runtime eval() or new Function("source")
 * no in-process resource limits for memory or execution time

-# Prior art

-* found a random old project https://github.com/eddid/jslang
-* pretty out of date, but might have cool ideas?
+    * WebAssembly sandbox can apply a hard memory limit
+    * browser will eventually halt super-long loops

 ## Things to compare with